7 Ways to Make the Most of Your Online Banking Tools

 If your bank has a mobile app, download it.
 This will simplify online banking on-the-go, since the app will be formatted to work well on your mobile device.

-3) Set up direct deposit
+3) Set up direct deposit with online banking

 Most employers provide the option to have your paycheck deposited electronically into your account.
 Doing so will mean you get your funds faster, and you won’t have to make a trip to the bank every time you get paid.